Useful Information

 The number of entitlements allocated to a farmer under the Basic Payment Scheme is based on the number of eligible hectares declared by the farmer in 2013 and 2015, whichever is lesser.

-Farmers who hold entitlements with a unit value below 90% of the national average value will be increased by one third of the difference between their starting value and the 90% level over the five years of the scheme.
+Farmers who held entitlements with a unit value below 90% of the national average value was increased by one third of the difference between their starting value and the 90% level over the five years of the scheme.

-Farmers who hold entitlements with a unit value over 100% of the national average value will see their value decrease over the period of the scheme.
+Farmers who held entitlements with a unit value over 100% of the national average value seen their value decrease over the period of the scheme.

-By 2019 all entitlements had aminimum value of 60% of the national average value.
-As all entitlements are subject to convergence towards 90% of the 2015 national average, the value of your entitlements may slightly alter as the processing of entitlement allocation is finalised in respect of other farmers.
+By 2019 all entitlements had a minimum value of 60% of the national average value.
+As all entitlements were subject to convergence towards 90% of the 2015 national average.

 We at HMG would advise all farmers to consult with their Agri advisers for further information or follow our link the Department Of Agriculture website.